-Maharashtra is a major onion producing area in Maharashtra and about 40% of the total production of the state.
-The region is famous for major varieties, dark red, semi-red, and Bhima super onions, its sharp taste, storage capacity and strong demand in the market.
+Maharashtra leads in onion production, accounting for over 40% of the state’s total production.
+The region is famous for major varieties, dark red, semi-red, and Bhima super onions, its sharp taste, storage capacity, and strong demand in the market.

-This article reviews the rates of onion in Nashic for 2025, with the major factors to increase live market updates, price movements, and supply chain.
+This article reviews onion prices in Nashik for 2025, with the major factors to increase live market updates, price movements, and the supply chain.

 Current Onion Rates In Nashik